 An oxidizing agent (a.k.a. oxidizer or oxidant) is a chemical substance which causes another chemical species to become oxidized.
-Oxidation can mean the loss of electrons, the loss of a hydrogen, or the addition of an oxygen.
-Typically the oxidizing agent has the ability to accept or transfer those electrons.
-In other cases, as we will see in the examples, the oxidizing agent is separate from the reducing agent, but, allows the transfer of electrons to complete the Reduction-Oxidation reaction, or Redox reaction for short.
+Oxidation can mean the loss of electrons, the loss of a hydrogen atom, or the addition of an oxygen atom.
+Typically, the oxidizing agent has the ability to accept or transfer those electrons.
+In other cases, as we will see in the examples, the oxidizing agent is separate from the reducing agent but allows the transfer of electrons to complete the Reduction-Oxidation reaction, or Redox reaction for short.

 Forming Salt in the Lab

 Table salt is an extremely simple combination of two elements: sodium and chlorine.
 While most of the salt produced commercially is done through extracting premade salt from nature, it can be made in the laboratory.
 By combining solid metal sodium in an atmosphere of chlorine gas, the sodium will become oxidized.
 This oxidation reaction is coupled with a reduction reaction of the chlorine.
 In other words, sodium loses an electron, becoming the sodium cation (positive ion).
 The chlorine gains the electron, becoming a negative anion.
 Together, these two ions form the ionic compound of sodium chloride, or table salt.
 Interestingly, while table salt is mostly harmless, chlorine gas is an extremely toxic compound.